frederic-perez/AmE-dictionary/data/idioms.md

 __I kid you not__
 __I know the feeling__
 __I rest my case__
-__I see what you did there__ :two: (I saw what you did there) An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
+__I see what you did there__ :three: (I saw what you did there) An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
 __I suppose (so)__ An expression of vague affirmation or assent.
 __I take it__ _idiom_ I imagine this is the case; I presume it to be true (that); it is my understanding (that).
 __I wish__
 __I’d say__ In my opinion; it is my estimation that.
 __I’ll be hanged if I (do something)__ :two: I am determined not to do something. _I’ll be hanged if I let some young upstart like you take control of my company!_
+__I’m all ears__ :two::hammer:
 __I’m with you__ I agree with you. _A: “Ugh, why did we have to get up so darn early?”
 B: “Hey, I’m with you—I’d rather sleep in.
 This early wake-up call was all Mom’s idea.”_
 __ice maiden__ (pejorative) A coolly composed, unemotional woman; a woman without affection or warmth of feeling.
 __icing on the cake__ :three::hammer: